 My work relies mostly on Google products.
 I use Google docs for managing documents, Gmail for sending and receiving mails, Google Drive for storing my personal data, Google play books for reading books, google translate for translation.
-I was wondering if there is any way to access my google contacts from Commandline.
+I am searching different ways and methods to use some of the aforementioned Google services on Linux.
+Thankfully, I have already found how to use Google Translate from command line. and how to mount Google drive locally as a virtual file system and access your drive files.
+Today, we will discuss how to access google contacts from Commandline.
 I know how to access to use it from a graphical desktop, but not from Commandline.
 Here is an useful and handy utility called GooBook that allows you to access your Google contacts from commandline.
 The main purpose of Goobook is to access google contacts from commandline or a command line Email client like Mutt.

 This brief tutorial addresses how to install and use Goobook in Linux.

 Install GooBook on Linux

 GooBook can be installed using any of the following methods:

 - From a distribution specific repository

 The recommended way to install goobook is using pip.